Introduction

 The alert identification section defines the scope of the alert.

 • Entity Type: Select either Resource or Client.
-Alert can be on a specific resource like a server, or a client-level alert.
+Alerts can be on a specific resource like a server, or a client-level alert.

 Note: For Dynamic Change Detection, you can select the Entity Type only as Resource.